Tbaut/template-snap-monorepo/README.md

 yarn && yarn start
 ```

 Visit http://localhost:8000/ and connect your Flask to Goerli testnet.
-The interface allows you to interract with 2 types of contract.
+The interface allows you to interact with 2 types of contract.
 A very used, and old Uniswap router contract.
 And a new, and barely ever used Storage contract.

 ## Contributing